GobiasSomeCoffeeCo/gosilent/README.md

 **Utility Flags:**

+    -v Enable verbose mode.
+Provides real-time display of detected open ports.
     -b Enable a service banner grabber.
 A simple banner grabber which connects to an open TCP port and prints out anything sent by the listening service within two seconds.
-    -v Enable verbose mode for real-time display of newly opened ports.
+Also will attempt to grab the HTTP banner of common listening ports for that service.

 Example: